Table of Contents

-Kyla Richardson in good Form
+Kyla Richardson is in Good Form

-14-year-old twins Kyla and Kayla Richardson continued their fine form over the much shorter event of 55m at the UC Irvine open meet on Saturday 2nd February.
+14-year-old twins Kyla and Kayla Richardson continued their fine form over the much shorter 55m at the UC Irvine open meet on Saturday 2nd February.
 Kyla registered a winning time of 7.28, and Kayla 7.41 placed third.
 On conversion, these times are around 11.80 and 12.20 for the 100m.

-The twins also competed in a 4x200m relay team which clocked 1:38.91 the fastest time in California this year or an average of 24.72 per runner for each 200m.
+The twins also competed in a 4x200m relay team, which clocked 1:38.91, the fastest time in California this year, or an average of 24.72 per runner for each 200m.

-Last years fastest Filipina over 100 and 200m 14-year-old Kyla Richardson clocked a season opener of 12.25s (0.0) at the Azusa Pacific University Allcomers.
+Last year’s fastest Filipina over 100 and 200m 14-year-old Kyla Richardson clocked a season opener of 12.25s (0.0) at the Azusa Pacific University All comers.
 Kyla is the front-runner for the National Junior title at the PNG in May.

 PLEASE SHARE THIS ARTICLE